-I have always believed marijuana was the link between my son’s first psychotic break in 1984 and the beginning of his battle with the symptoms of schizophrenia
+I have always believed marijuana was the link between my son Bruce’s first psychotic break in 1984 and the beginning of his lifelong battle with the symptoms of schizophrenia

 There had been oddities every once in awhile.
 Some things that fit in with my on-again, off-again previous psychic experiences

-Over the years other oddities showed themselves.
-In a book written by 2 science professors in California, they quoted from a study done by the government of India in 1894 or so that concluded insane asylums housed a much larger percentage of those who had smoked hemp than those who hadn’t.
+Over the years following Bruce’s diagnosis in 1984, other oddities showed themselves.
+In their book “Sensual Drugs” written by Hardin P Jones and his wife, science professors from California, they included a quotation from a study done by the government of India in 1894.

 Other newspaper articles contained similar results from studies discovering a link between marijuana use and schizophrenia.
 A study in the UK concluded that one in every five people tested were vulnerable to becoming psychotic from smoking marijauna.

-For me the TV documentaries done by David Suzuki told the.story “The Downside Of High” revealed that young people’s brains are not fully mature until about 25.
-Cannibus can interfere in the maturation process and psychosis may set in, sometimes permanently.
+For me the TV documentaries done by David Susuki told a scary story.
+“The Downside of High” revealed that young people’s brains are not fully mature until about age 25.
+Cannibus can interfere in the maturation process and psychosis may set in, sometimes permanently, which is the predominent symptom of schizophrenia.

 Leave a comment